 Investigation Turns Up Disturbing Findings

 The Huffington Post reports that the investigation was conducted by the New Jersey Office of the State Comptroller.
 The recently released report on the investigation shows that 109 public employees and their family members lied about income amounts on free lunch applications - some by thousands of dollars.
 All of the individuals have now been referred to the Division of Criminal Justice for possible prosecution.

 According to NJ.com, at least some of the 83 public employees were school board members or teachers at the schools where the free lunches were offered.
 The other 26 individuals were family members of those employees.
-All intentionally misrepresented how much income they actually made to qualify for free lunches under false pretenses.
+They intentionally misrepresented how much income they made to qualify for free lunches under false pretenses.

 Still another school board member from Pleasantville, who underreported her income by more than $180,000, told investigators her income amount was “none of [the school district’s] damn business,” according to NBC.
 She went on to explain that her income was not in question because she was not the one getting the free lunch.